superhero/handbook/1-overview.md

 ---

-## Purpose of the Tool Chain
+## Purpose of the Tool-Chain

-The **Superhero Tool Chain** is a modular, event-driven Node.js tool chain designed to build scalable and maintainable systems.
+The **Superhero Tool-Chain** is a modular, event-driven Node.js tool-chain designed to build scalable and maintainable systems.
 Released version 4 introduces a refined stack focused on component isolation, offering a robust backbone solution that can be used as an event hub or message queue in a choreographed **Eventflow** system.

-- The tool chain consists of packages under the `@superhero/*` namespace.
+- The Tool-Chain consists of packages under the `@superhero/*` namespace.
 - A strict, documented structure promotes clarity, repeatability, and automation.
 - Communication between systems is handled using secure and distributed event-driven solutions.

-The tool chain is specifically focused on enabling **load distribution** through an **eventual consistency** model well-suited for backend services in a clustered microservice orchestration.
+The Tool-Chain is specifically focused on enabling **load distribution** through an **eventual consistency** model well-suited for backend services in a clustered microservice orchestration.

 - [Component Documentation](/5-components.md)